gkaguirrelab/wasteSpatialFlicker/README.md

-# wasteSpatialFlicker
+# tomeSpatialStimuli
-Flicker for WASTE and vasomotion studies
+Toolbox for generating and presenting visual stimuli